-After talking to the alleged [jerk], does the "target" feel oppressed, humiliated, de-energized, or belittled by the person?"
+- "After talking to the alleged [jerk], does the "target" feel oppressed, humiliated, de-energized, or belittled by the person?" - "Does the alleged [jerk] aim his or her venom at people who are less powerful rather than those people who are more powerful?"